Matplotlib / Seaborn Notebook

 plt.show()

-hue splits into overlapping histograms — good for 2–3 groups.
-More than that gets hard to read.
+hue splits the chart into overlapping histograms — good for 2–3 groups.
+More than that becomes hard to read.

 Box Plot — Distribution by Group